-A: For each day that an employee reports to work onsite, they must have had a negative COVID-19 PCR test taken within the preceding seven days.
-This test result, which must be submitted to HR here and it must be negative.
+For each day that an employee reports to work onsite, they must have had a negative COVID-19 PCR test taken within the preceding seven days.
+This test result must be submitted to HR here and must be negative.
 An employee who has been tested within the preceding seven days, but is still waiting for the result may report to work with a pending test result as long as they meet the criteria of the health screening and submit the test result to HR via the same link as soon as it becomes available.
 Employees who fail to comply will be placed on leave without pay ("LWOP") until they submit the required test result (or proof of a pending test result) to HR.
+Employees who refuse to comply will be terminated.
+These employees may use City time to be tested, but some restrictions apply; please consult with HR if you are unclear about these restrictions.